77kio/AnatomyForArtists/Keywords.md

 |Maximus|Largest
 |Rectus|Right in context of up-right
 |Magnus|Great
-|Medila/Medius|Middle
+|Medius|Middle
 |Longus|Long

+|Medial(Medialis)|Towards the middle of the body.
-|Lateralis/Lateral|Sides of an object or sideways movement
+|Lateral(Lateralis)|Farther from the middle of the body.
+Sides of an object

+Chest is medial of the arm